vemonet/rdflib-endpoint/README.md

 pip install -e .
 ```

-You can use a virtual environment to avoid version conflicts:
+You can use a virtual environment to avoid conflicts:

 ```bash
 # Create the virtual environment folder in your workspace